eclipse-thingweb/node-wot/packages/binding-http/README.md

     serverCert?: string;                     // HTTPs server certificate file security?: TD.SecurityScheme[];          // A list of possible security schemes to be used by things exposed by this servient. baseUri?: string                         // A Base URI to be used in the TD in cases where the client will access a different URL than the actual machine serving the thing.
+[See Using BaseUri below] urlRewrite?: Record<string, string>      // A record to allow for other URLs pointing to existing endpoints, e.g., { "/myroot/myUrl": "/test/properties/test" }
-[See Using BaseUri below] middleware?: MiddlewareRequestHandler;   // the MiddlewareRequestHandler function.
+    middleware?: MiddlewareRequestHandler;   // the MiddlewareRequestHandler function.
 See [Adding a middleware] section below.
 }
 ```